40 brainstorming techniques to unlock great ideas as a group

 With Imagie-ination, you’ll use images to help your group generate ideas that go beyond the norm.
 First, collect an assortment of images for your brainstorm and write down a simple description of the topic you want to generate new ideas around.
 Have each participant select an image and then come up with as many ideas as they can for how the image relates to the topic.

-After the first round of brainstorming, you’ll then cluster ideas together and find an image and title to best illustrate those clusters.
+After the first round, you’ll then cluster ideas together and find an image and title to best illustrate those clusters.
 This kind of clustering and titling can help refine the ideas your team has generated and move them towards action – a great outcome for any brainstorming session!

 Idea generation is at its best when groups are encouraged to add their ideas without being self critical or overthinking.
-Often, individuals involved in ideation can put pressure on themselves to offer only great ideas to a brainstorming session and end up not contributing what they could, stymying the creativing of the group.
+Often, individuals involved in ideation can put pressure on themselves to offer only great ideas and so don’t contribute everything that comes to their minds.

 Our first instinct when it comes to problem-solving can often be to jump straight to giving answers and finding solutions.
-Though this can be effective, when it comes to generating creative ideas and brainstorming genuinely new approaches, a different tact can be more effective.
+Though this can be effective, when it comes to generating creative ideas, a different tact can be more effective.

-With this brainstorming game, challenge participants to offer questions instead of solutions so they can respond to a central concept creatively and from a new angle.
+With this reverse brainstorming game, challenge participants to offer questions instead of solutions so they can respond to a central concept creatively and from a new angle.
 If you’re finding your group can become blocked when generating ideas, it might be that your existing questions or frameworks aren’t sufficient.
-By taking a new ideation approach, you can help you group move forward effectively and have a more effective brainstorming session.
+By taking a new ideation approach, you can unblock your team!

 Bringing together groups of different stakeholders with their own areas of expertise is a great idea whether you’re brainstorming or finding solutions.
 That said, it’s worth noting that in these kinds of mixed groups, participants will be coming from different places and have different priorities and approaches to idea generation.